OpenType/opentype-layout/proposals/complex_contextual.md

 match.
 This adjustment includes not advancing or even advancing backwards.
 To ensure that the lookup does not process forever or explode its output, it keeps track of the furthest point in the input string that has been reached.
 A counter counts each time a match starts and is reset when the furthest point is reached.
-If the count reaches `maxLoop`, because progress is not being made, then the lookup jumps its processing to the furthest point and continues from there, as a best attempt to recover.
+If the count reaches `maxLoop`, because progress is assumed to not have occurred, the lookup jumps its processing to the furthest point and continues from there, as a best attempt to recover.

 ### ChainNode